PowerBI.tips

 Navigator Window Selection

-Note: there are two different icons in the Navigator window.
+Note: There are two different icons in the Navigator window.
 One is called Locations which is a Table within the Excel document.
 While the other is called Sheet1, which is simply the first sheet in the excel workbook.
-For Future references it is much easier to make tables in excel and use them to load data in to PowerBI than using just a worksheet.
+For future references it is much easier to make tables in excel and use them to load data into PowerBI than using just a worksheet.
 So whenever possible try to form your data in Excel into Tables.
 When loading a table the headers of the table automatically load into the column names in the PowerBI data models.

 We now have loaded the data into a new Table in PowerBI called Locations.